Democratic Alliance Federal Council

-The Democratic Alliance Federal Council (FedCo) is the governing and policy-making body of the Democratic Alliance, the second largest party in South Africa.
+The Democratic Alliance Federal Council (FedCo) is the governing and policy-making body of the Democratic Alliance, the second-largest political party by number of seats in Parliament in South Africa.
 It sits when the party's Federal Congress is not in session.

-It has been chaired by Helen Zille since 2019 and she has three deputies to assist her: Thomas Walters, Annelie Lotriet and Ashor Sarupen.
+The FedCo has been chaired by Deputy Finance Minister Ashor Sarupen since the Federal Congress.
+Sarupen has three Deputies to assist him; JP Smith, Thomas Walters, and Carl Pophaim.

 The FedCo's main counterpart is the National Executive Committee of the African National Congress.

 Composition

-The decision-making body consists of the following members:
+The Federal Council consists of the following members: